Map-A-Droid/MAD-docs/server-setup.rst

 #.
 Create a directory `MAD-docker`.
 #.
 Create a file `docker-compose.yml`.
 #.
 Create a directory `MAD-docker/mad`. (here we store MAD related stuff)
 #.
 Create a directory `MAD-docker/mad/configs`. (here we store config files for MAD).
-Here you store your `config.ini`, `mappings.json` and a directory `geofences` (which contains your geofences).
+Here you store your `config.ini` and a directory `geofences`.
 Examples for these files can be found @github https://github.com/Map-A-Droid/MAD/tree/master/configs
 #.
 Create a directory `MAD-docker/docker-entrypoint-initdb`
 #.
 Download the Rocketmap Database Schema: https://raw.githubusercontent.com/Map-A-Droid/MAD/master/SQL/rocketmap.sql and store it in the directory `docker-entrypoint-initdb`.